vp2216/instaclone/README.md

 # Instaclone

-App lets users post images and also like other users images.
-Used a coustom api for login registration and all the post functionality.
+An app with functionality to post photos and add discription.
+This app also uses coustom api for login, registration and posting.
+Used Mongodb as the database, Cloudinary for storage of images and ExpressJS as server.
+The server was deployed in Render and the app was hosted on Netlify.
 Created using React and Tailwind CSS.

 Register with the required details